italian dessert recipes

 • Remove the pit

 • This also works great with an avacado!
+Again, if the plum is too ripe, then this pitting method won't work.

 Too if you don't want to go to any cooking "trouble" you can make a little dip for the plums that isn't too sweet.
-Take some ricotta cheese, ( yes we are big on ricotta - see my ricotta cheese recipes) stir in just a hint of sugar and chopped mint.
+Take some ricotta cheese, ( yes we are big on ricotta - see my ricotta cheese recipes ) stir in just a hint of sugar and chopped mint.
 It's a quick way to use up plums.
 Plus it will impress the neighbors - because NO ONE thinks of it!

 And if these aren't quite doing it for you I listed all the fruit dessert recipes I have on my site too.
-Thank you for stopping.

-Website Owner and Developer of Italian dessert recipes
+Owner and Creator of Italian Dessert Recipes

 Back to the plum recipes.